 - Reduced depression

 - Better sleep

 - Improved self-confidence

 One of the best daily braining training activities is simply to learn something new, even if it’s something small like learning to cook for yourself.

 Dr Denise Park, a neuroscientist at the University of Texas at Dallas, gave two hundred older people different activities to learn, ranging from digital photography to quilting, which they did for 15 hours a week for three months.

 The results showed that people who learn new skills see significant benefits in their brain health.
 It is especially good at warding off dementia.

 So which exercises should you try?

 It is easy to see why acting is so good for the brain.
 For starters, when we act the role of another person (a character in a play) we have to change our perspective to see the world through their eyes.
-This is one of the benefits of more serious acting, such as method acting.

 Then there’s the more down-to-Earth aspects of acting.
-Learning lines, for instance, is good for the memory.
+Learning lines, for instance, is good for memory.
 Acting is social, and socialising is good for… practically everything.
 And if we are putting on shows we have to consider the space we’re in, the way we move our body, choreography… that’s all good for motor functioning and spatial awareness.